 Regardless of political affiliation, people generally agree that our new President is a chaos agent.
 From the outside looking in, the chaos that’s come in the wake of his inauguration seems intentional not accidental.
 The choices he made during his first week in office have rocked our political foundation and threatened many of the civil rights and civil liberties that I hold dear.
 I’d rather focus on the spring garden that’s growing in the backyard than speak out, but the cost-benefit analysis has shifted dramatically in the past week.
 Now, it makes more sense to engage because the stakes are too high to let it be.
 Before speaking up, I remember two fundamental principles of mindfulness and compassion that are helpful at times like these; the one who responds to a conflict determines its course, not the one who starts it; and, pay attention even when it hurts.
 Buoyed by these reminders, I then:

 Thanking rather than yelling

-I’ve been giving some thought to how best to skillfully stand up to power and figured thanking people is worth a try.
-When prominent Republicans buck the party line and support one of the principles I believe in, I thank them on my Twitter feed, Facebook page, and Linked-In.
-My “thank you” tweets and posts are small gestures that won’t move the dial, and that’s okay.
-If they offer one person a break in the contentious political noise that surrounds him or her, or change the tone of a single conversation, I’ll consider my time well spent.
+I’ve been giving some thought to how best to skillfully stand up to power and figure thanking people is worth a try.
+Simple thank yous are small gestures that won’t likely move the dial and that’s okay.
+If they offer one person a break in the contentious political noise that surrounds him or her, or change the tone of a single conversation, it's time well spent.
 After all, there’s another basic principle that comes in handy during uncertain times; we don't know what will happen next.